MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-0.10.0/install-az-ps.md

 # Install Azure PowerShell

 This article explains how to install the Azure PowerShell modules using [PowerShellGet][01].
-These instructions work on Windows, macOS, and Linux platforms.
+These instructions work on Windows, Linux, and macOS platforms.

 Azure PowerShell is also available in Azure [Cloud Shell][02].